 The hotel's gallery for modern and contemporary art is both Harald Brettermeier's personal passion and a fascinating highlight open to all guests.

 We take pleasure in offering our visitors from around the world a warm and genuine welcome to the Salzburg Land region.
-We are proud to be the owners of a "hotel with a soul".
+As a dear regular guest once said - "This house has a soul!".
 As Gustav Mahler once said: "Tradition is about passing on the fire, not worshipping the ashes."

 A place full of experiences